OttoHatt/salon/README.md

 ## Featureset

-This project is built with Quenty's [Nevermore](https://github.com/Quenty/NevermoreEngine/); it's a very powerful ecosystem, but unfortunately with few holistic examples available online.
-Let this serve as inspiration to try it out!
+This project is built with Quenty's [Nevermore](https://github.com/Quenty/NevermoreEngine/); it's a very powerful ecosystem, but unfortunately learning it can be an uphill battle.
+There are few holistic examples available online.
+Let this project serve as a guide and an inspiration in trying it out!

 No assets or place files are included.
 You'll have to piece the project structure together yourself by looking through the code - sorry!
 I hope that it can still serve as a useful reference.